-The California Inclusion and Behavior Consultation (CIBC) Network consultant model reflects a relationship-based orientation that emphasizes strengthening relationships among early care and education providers, parents, children and representatives of community systems and resources.
-When early care and education providers are provided with tools, resources, reflective opportunities and problem-solving support, they are better equipped to provide healthy learning environments for all children in their programs.
+The California Infant and Early Childhood Mental Health Consultation (IECMHC) Network model reflects a relationship-based approach that emphasizes strengthening relationships among early learning and care providers, families, children, and representatives of community systems and resources.
+When early learning and care providers are provided with tools, resources, reflective opportunities, and problem-solving support, they are better equipped to provide healthy learning environments for all children and families in their programs.

 The consultative stance model developed by Kadija Johnston and Charles Brinamen (2006) is one of the most commonly used approaches to incorporating reflective practice into relationship-based consultation models.
 The model is comprised of ten elements to describe the consultant’s “way of being” in the consultative relationship.
 The IECMHC Network consultation model draws from the consultative stance by creating a space that offers early learning and care staff and providers reflective practice opportunities to thoughtfully consider their work and daily practices.
 In the context of this model, IECMHC Network reflective consultation involves attending to the feelings and experiences of adults, as well as those of the children, given that learning and change take place within the context of these relationships.

 Engaging in reflective practice enables staff and providers to bridge the gap between early childhood knowledge and direct experience, which can result in higher quality early learning and care experiences for all children.
 Additionally, infant and early childhood mental health consultation increases providers’ competence in responding to children’s behavior and improves their confidence, self-efficacy and sensitivity, while reducing work-related stress, and staff turnover (Brennan, Bradley, Allen & Perry, 2008).
 The IECMHC Network model incorporates reflective consultation that emphasizes attention to all relationships (i.e., between teacher and child, parent and child, teacher and parent, and consultant and teacher) in the early learning and care program as important.